Should You Marinate Teriyaki?

 Marinating Times for Seafood

-Potential Drawbacks If You Marinate Teriyaki
+Potential Drawbacks If You Marinate with Teriyaki

 Risk of Over-Salting in Teriyaki Marination